 It keeps you cool and protects you from the sun.

-There is more money spent on hair care around the world than products to actually make the hair grow.
+There is more money spent on hair care around the world than on products to actually make the hair grow.

-My nation is so ignorant, of how they talk about their hair.
+My nation is so ignorant of how they talk about their hair.
 All hair is good.
 Embrace your wool.

-I was taught I had terrible hair, so I relaxed it and added weave now I am bald-headed — Brittany (a 31-year-old black woman)
+I was taught I had terrible hair, so I relaxed it and added weave.
+Now I am bald-headed — Brittany (a 31-year-old black woman)

 Good Hair (we have it.)